Manuel-DominguezCBG/VCF-matcher/README.md

 Your code has been rated at 9.22/10 (previous run: 9.22/10, +0.00)

 ```
-I have also used pylint with the script I developed to do the test.
+I have also used pylint with the script with which I have developed to do the tests.